• Skip to primary navigation

 • ×

-Home » Toss or Keep » What to Do With the Green Part of Leeks?
+Home » Toss or Keep » What to Do With the Green Part or Tops of Leeks?

-What to Do With the Green Part of Leeks?
+What to Do With the Green Part or Tops of Leeks?

-Does your recipe call for you to cut off the green part of the leeks and just toss them out?
+Does your recipe call for you to cut off the green part or tops of the leeks and just toss them out?
 Is that a good call or not?
 Let us show you how you can save them from the garbage heap.
+Learn how to use whole leeks (minus the root end).

 Whether in soup or even just straight up eating them.
 Look at these buttered leeks.

-The tops of the leeks are really tough.
+The leek tops are really tough.
+Especially the dark green parts.
 Like if you tried chewing them, people would wonder if you were a cow chewing it's cud.

 This is why recipes call for you to cut them off and just use the white tender parts of the leeks.

-Keep the green parts large and put them into a soup.
+Keep the green parts large and put them into a soup (such as potato leek soup).
 Even if you aren't going to strain the soup you will be able to easily grab the leeks out because they so large.

 Another way to make them crispy is to try dehydrating them.

 If you are going to take the time to do this I would recommend having a lot to do at once.
-You can combine the white parts as well and use the entire leek for the procedure.
+You can combine the white part of the leek as well and use the entire leek for the procedure, but I normally do it with only the green parts.

 Most of the leeks I find at the grocery store are monstrously huge.
 You probably could use them as a weapon in case someone broke into your house.
 Bigger isn't always better.